Membership matters at Lighthouse to All Nations Church.

 How to Become A New Member

 Once you have attended services at Lighthouse for a few months, God may begin to prick your heart about becoming a member.
-Then, just contact Membership Pastors, Tom & Iris Williams.
-They will invite you to the next series of 3 New Members Classes.
+Then, just contact Membership Pastor Iris Williams.
+She will invite you to the next series of 3 New Members Classes.
 Here you will learn about the History of Lighthouse, the Leadership of Lighthouse and the Apostolic Mandate of Lighthouse.
 You will see if this church fits you and we will see if you fit this church.
 Of course, there are application forms & information forms to be completed.
 You must agree to live by the Lighthouse Statement of Beliefs.
 Once you have completed the classes, and with the approval of the Elders, you will make a public declaration of your Commitment before the Congregation and be welcomed into the family.